 Certificate doesn't match private key, unsupported certificate purpose

 The file supplied seems like valid keying material, although it doesn't look like a server certificate was provided.
-It is possible that the CA bundle and the server certificate was accidentally swapped.
+It is possible that the CA bundle and the server certificate were accidentally swapped.
 Try to swap the order of the CA bundle and the certificate and try again.
 If this does not work, make sure you are providing the signed certificate you have received from your CA, and not the CSR you have generated on your own machine.
 The CSR is not needed or wanted by the OpenVPN Access Server, it is only used to do the certificate signing request with your certificate authority.

 How to alter the self-signed certificate